|

 in honor or Curtin Winsor, one of PEC’s founders.

-Presented to Partner Robert P. Thomas by the Preservation Alliance for
+2014 Preservation Public Service Award Presented to Partner Robert P. Thomas by the Preservation Alliance for

 Greater Philadelphia for achievement in preservation in the public